Khat vs. Kratom: A Comparison Chart

 It makes up approximately 30 percent of Yemen’s groundwater usage and represents up to 50 percent of each household’s purchases.

 People traditionally use khat for multiple reasons.
-In Harar, for example, users chew it for entertainment, religion, and work [6].
-There is evidence that the people of Harar started chewing khat before the 19th century.
+In Harar, for example, users chew it for entertainment, religion, and work [1].
+Evidence shows that the people of Harar started chewing khat before the 19th century.

 What is Kratom?